htcondor/htcondor/docs/version-history/development-release-series-89.rst

   version of CUDA.
 See the *condor_submit* man page.
   :ticket:`7413`

+- When worker nodes are running on CPUs that support the AVX512 instructions, the startd now advertises that fact with has_avx512 attributes.
+  :ticket:`7528`

 - Added ``GOMAXPROCS`` to the default list of environment variables that are set to the number of CPU cores allocated to the job.
   :ticket:`7418`